tavetisyan95/art_web_app/README.md

 - `Poisoning percentage` determines the fraction of the original clean samples to poison in the range `(0, 1]`.
 The poisoned samples are added to the original clean ones, so you essentially get a dataset that was augmented with poisoned samples.
 - `Target labels` by default defines the same fake labels that were used to poison `poisoned_model.h5`.
 You can try other target values as well, which might affect the attack results.

-After you are done with the parameters, click `Run a backdoor attack`.
+After you are done with the parameters, click `Run a backdoor Attack`.
 After the attack is complete, you will again see two sets of metrics:

 - **Metrics with respect to poisoned labels** - these show the performance of the tested model on *poisoned samples* against their respective *poisoned labels*.
 - **Test loss and accuracy on adversarial data** - these show the performance of the tested model on *poisoned samples* against their respective *clean labels*.